innewiadro/Codewars/README.md

 # CodeWars Python Solutions
-This is a place where i put my CodeWars solutions.
+This is a place where I put my CodeWars solutions.

 ## Level 4 Katas
 | Katas | Subject | CW Link